Are you just starting out as a coffee drinker, or do you simply not like the taste of very bitter coffee?

 Pros

-• Budget-friendly: The Gevalia Special Reserve Ground Coffee is cheap without compromising product quality.
-Arabica beans are more expensive than Robusta beans, but as mentioned before, they are more bitter and generally don’t taste as good as Arabica beans.
+• Budget-friendly.
+The Gevalia Special Reserve Ground Coffee is cheap without compromising product quality.
+Arabica beans are more expensive than Robusta beans, but as mentioned earlier, they are generally considered to be more bitter and don't taste as good as Arabica beans.

-• Costa Rican: These beans from Costa Rica naturally have a subtle fruit and citrus taste.
-This Arabica coffee has a well-rounded, rich taste and is perfect for beginners.
+• Costa Rican.
+These beans from Costa Rica naturally have a subtle, fruity, and citrusy taste.
+This Arabica coffee boasts a well-rounded, rich flavor, making it ideal for beginners.

 Cons

-• Medium roast: This coffee is medium-roasted, which means it is more bitter than light-roasted coffee.
-However, it’s still a good option for those who don’t love a strong bitter taste, as it’s been described as never-bitter coffee by its manufacturer.
+• Medium roast.
+This coffee is medium-roasted, which means it is more bitter than light-roasted coffee.
+However, it's still a good option for those who dislike a strong, bitter taste, as its manufacturer has described it as “never-bitter coffee.”

-• Easily softened flavor: The coffee’s flavors are easily lost if you prepare your coffee with too much water and add other substances, like milk, cream, sugar, chocolate, etc. You might have to attempt different trials with this product to find out the best way to prepare it to your taste.
+• Easily softened flavor.
+The coffee's flavors are easily lost if you prepare your coffee with too much water and add other substances, such as milk, cream, sugar, or chocolate.
+You may need to try different methods with this product to find the best way to prepare it to your taste.

 The sweetest: Costa Rica Paraiso Ground Coffee